alvintpham/Global-CO2-Emission/README.md

 ## Project Overview
 Analyzed 50,599 records of global fossil fuel emission data spanning 271 years (1750-2021) in Tableau to uncover CO2 trends, country level contributions, and the relationship between emissions and population growth.

 ## Objectives
-1. Profile and QA the Data — Filter non-country records, convert data types, and create a dynamic year parameter
+1. Profile and QA the Data — Filter non-country records, convert data types, and create a dynamic integer year parameter
 2. Visualize the Data — Build a line chart, world map, and scatter plot to show emission trends at the country level
 3. Build an Interactive Dashboard — Combine all visualizations into a polished dashboard with filters and parameters

 ## Skills Demonstrated
-- Data profiling and QA using Tableau data source editor
+- Data profiling, QA, and data type conversion in Tableau
 - Parameter creation for dynamic and interactive filtering
-- Line chart, world map, and scatter plot creation
+- Line chart, world map, and scatter plot development
 - Linear regression trendline for correlation analysis
-- Dashboard design with filters, parameters, and color formatting
+- Dashboard design with slicers, filters, and color formatting
+- Divergent color scale application for data visualization

 ## Key Findings
-- Global CO2 emissions rose sharply after 1950 with no signs of slowing down through 2021
+- Global CO2 emissions rose sharply after 1950 with no signs of slowing through 2021
 - A small number of countries account for the majority of total global emissions
 - Strong positive correlation exists between population size